benbiles/PHONO_DSP_STREAMER_ESP32/README.md

 use vol up / down to change LPF frequency

-use PLAY / SET button to change Q factor
+use REC / MODE button to change Q factor

 uncomment DSP_setup_fixedBiquad(b0,b1,b2,a1,a2); for phono RIIA curve